Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time: From Approximate SSSP to Approximate Balls

 \subsection{Properties of Approximate Balls}

-We now show that the approximate balls and the corresponding distance estimate have the Properties \ref{prop:approximation_in_balls}--\ref{prop:time_for_maintaining_balls}.
-We first show that the distance estimates for nodes in the approximate balls have the desired approximation guarante, although they have been computed in subgraphs of $ G $.
+We now show that the approximate balls and the corresponding distance estimates have Properties \ref{prop:approximation_in_balls}--\ref{prop:time_for_maintaining_balls}.
+We first show that the distance estimates for nodes in the approximate balls have the desired approximation guarantee, although they have been computed in subgraphs of $ G $.

-\begin{lemma}[Property~\ref{prop:approximation_in_balls}] For every pair of nodes $ u $ and $ v $ such that $ v \in \ball (u) $ we have $ \dist_G (u, v) \leq \distest (u, v) \leq \alpha \dist_G (u, v) + \beta $. \end{lemma}
+\begin{lemma}[Property~\ref{prop:approximation_in_balls}] For every pair of nodes $ u $ and $ v $ such that $ v \in B (u) $ we have $ \dist_G (u, v) \leq \distest (u, v) \leq \alpha \dist_G (u, v) + \beta $. \end{lemma}

 \begin{proof} By Property~\ref{prop:no_underestimation_of_distance} we have $ \distest (u, v) \geq \dist_{G|R(u)} (u, v) $ and since $ G|R(u) $ is a subgraph of $ G $ we have $ \dist_{G|R(u)} (u, v) \geq \dist_G (u, v) $.
 Therefore the inequality $ \distest (u, v) \geq \dist_G (u, v) $ follows.